paulelsner/EOS_connect/README.md

 If you prefer to run the application locally without Docker, you can execute the following command:
 ```
-python src/eos_optimize_request.py
+python src/eos_connect.py
 ```

+## Configuration

+Configuration is described here [CONFIG_README](src\CONFIG_README.md)

 ## Usage

-The application will start fetching energy data from OpenHAB and processing it according to the defined logic in `src/eos_optimize_request.py`.
+The application will start fetching energy data from OpenHAB and processing it according to the defined logic in `src/eos_connect.py`.
 You can access the web interface at `http://localhost:8081`.

 ## Contributing